Bicycles

 Safely riding a bicycle

-When riding a bicycle on a public road (such as a road or bikeway):
+When riding a bicycle on a public roadway (such as a street or bikeway):

 - Be seated astride, which is to say, with one leg on each side of the seat.